connorl42/AlienGameRepo/checkins.md

 ### The challenges I faced this week were:

 I struggled with setting up my Github Repo for my project since Github has a max free storage amount way less than the size of the template files for one project in Unreal (roughly 5GB).
-For now, I decided to just copy over my unique .h and .cpp files to my repo and keep it in a seperate location on my PC.
+For now, I decided to just copy over my unique .h and .cpp files to my repo and keep it in a separate location on my PC.

 ---